agbacoder/liberty-rentals/README.md

 ## Notes

-- The `is_admin` flag is seeded only via database and not user input.
 - Passport is used for issuing and verifying tokens.
 - All protected routes require `Authorization: Bearer <token>` header.